fanart-tv/fanartwiki/docs/General/fanart help.md

 BEST FOR:

+- __Reference Material__
-- __Ongoing Discussions__
+- __Archived Discussions__
-- __Feature Requests__
-- __Feedback__
+- __Graphics Program Guides__

-The forums are not used as much any more, but they are still a valuable resource for archived information, and it is still the best platform for some discussions where not everyone is present at the same time.

-If the other help resources don’t quite fit your needs, the forums is probably the place you are looking for.
+The forums are no longer open to new registrations, but are still available as an archive reference.
+There is still a wealth of information avialable from years of contributions.
+You can browse or search to find useful information.

 ![Discord Channels](../assets/images/forums.jpg)